aouyang1/PuppyPlaydate/README.md

 - messageID: Integer representing a specific message thread
 - message: String containing the message

+~ 45 GB of historical data
+~ 1000 messages streaming per second

 ## Data Ingestion
 JSON messages were produced and consumed by python scripts using the kafka-python package from https://github.com/mumrah/kafka-python.git.
 Messages were published to a single topic with Spark Streaming and HDFS acting as consumers.
+Messages were blocked into 20MB sizes into the main historical folder and cached folder on HDFS.
+The incremental batch job operates continually on the cached folder and removes processed files while leaving the historical folder immutable for a complete rebuild of the batch view.

 ## Batch Processing
 Two batch processes were performed for historical batch views: